Ykillz/git_cheatsheet/ReadMe.md

 # ReadMe.md

-This is my git cheat sheet
+This is my git cheat sheet. its my first cheat sheet! please feel free to give any corrections or additions

 ## Git commands